 The point, as I see it, is that we should maintain a level of skepticism for anything we see and hear, but those who put so much energy into unconventional thoughts often end up more confused on a given subject than enlightened.
 Forming a hybrid of sorts, is the ideal plane for one to reach as it suggests that while we should remain skeptical in nature, we should also maintain an equal amount of skepticism for enlightened, unconventional thoughts.
 Yet, as I write, we deem unconventional information to be the result of skepticism thereby granting it immunity from a ledger that scores the thoughts, theories, and ideas.

-Most people hate being wrong, but we’re all willing to accept the fact that we are going to be wrong some of the times.
-What we go to great pains to avoid is the idea that we’re wrong so often that somebody is going to consider us a fool.
+Most people hate being wrong, but we’re willing to concede to the idea that some of us are going to be wrong some of the times.
+What we cannot abide by is the idea that we’re wrong so often that somebody is going to consider us a fool.
 How many rhetorical devices, tactics, and persuasive techniques have we developed over the years to avoid being called a fool?
 One thing we’ve established is that a fool is someone who believes in nouns (people, places, and things).
 Believing in things leaves us vulnerable to this charge, and we seek foolproof status.
 Due to the fact that most alternative thoughts can never be substantially proven incorrect, unconventional thinkers are shielded against being called a fool.
 On the off chance that they are incorrect, they might make slight adjustments in their presentation to incorporate the newfound facts, or they just move on.